Competing Models: Model and Single-Agent Problem

+\paragraph{Data and Data Generating Process.} Before making a prediction, agents observe a common data set, denoted $D_n$, composed of $n$ i.i.d. draws of $y$ and $x$.
+We denote the data as $D_n = (Y,X)$, where $Y \in \Re^n$ and $X \in \Re^{n \times k}$.
+The assumption that all agents observe the \emph{same} data will be relevant for our applications (for example, in an auction setting, this avoids winner's curse).

+A true Data Generating Process (DGP), denoted $\mathbb{P}$, determines the joint distribution of the random variables $y$ and $x$.
+Most of our results assume only that true distribution of covariates has finite moments of all orders (and a positive definite matrix of second moments).

-\paragraph{Data Generating Process and Data.} A true data generating process (DGP), denoted $\mathbb{P}$, determines the joint distribution of $y$ and $x$.
-Agents do not know $\mathbb{P}$, but all of them assume a linear relation between $y$ and the covariates $x \in \Re^k$, i.e.,
+\paragraph{Statistical Models.} Agents do not know $\mathbb{P}$ but work with a \emph{statistical model}: a family of plausible joint distributions for $y$ and $x$.
+In particular, agents posit a linear relation between $y$ and the covariates $x \in \Re^k$, i.e., conditional on $x$:

-that is to say, a \emph{homoskedastic linear regression with Gaussian errors}.\footnote{Because covariates in $x$ can be correlated, the linearity assumption only mildly restricts the models that agents can entertain.
-For example, if one wished to express the non-linear DGP $y=3\frac{x^3_1}{\sqrt{x_5}}+\epsilon$, one can simply define a new observable equal to $\frac{x^3_1}{\sqrt{x_5}}$.
-While not all non-linear DGPs can be expressed this way, especially since we assume finitely many observables, good approximations can always be achieved.
-Thus, our framework allows the agents to have a wide family of non-linear relations as DGP.}$^{,}$\footnote{We use the notation $\mathcal{N}_{k}(\mu,\Sigma)$ to denote a multivariate normal distribution of dimension $k$ with mean $\mu$ and covariance matrix $\Sigma$.
+that is, agents assume $y|x$ is a \emph{homoskedastic linear regression with Gaussian errors} and parameters $(\beta,\seps) \in \Re^k \times \Re_+$.\footnote{Because covariates in $x$ can be correlated, our framework allows the agents to consider a wide family of non-linear relations.
+For example, the non-linear process $y=3\frac{x^3_1}{\sqrt{x_5}}+\epsilon$, can be accommodated by defining a new observable equal to $\frac{x^3_1}{\sqrt{x_5}}$.
+While not all non-linear processes can be expressed this way, especially since we assume finitely many covariates, good approximations can always be achieved. }$^{,}$\footnote{We use the notation $\mathcal{N}_{k}(\mu,\Sigma)$ to denote a multivariate normal distribution of dimension $k$ with mean $\mu$ and covariance matrix $\Sigma$.
 See p.
-171 of \cite{hogg} for a textbook reference on this convention.} We impose the following assumption on the true data generating process $\mathbb{P}$.
+171 of \cite{hogg} for a textbook reference on this convention.}